makinbacon21/switchroot-script-builder/README.md

 # Switchroot Android Q Scripted Builder
 One script to rule them all

+Automates the steps of the Q-Tips Guide (https://gitlab.com/ZachyCatGames/q-tips-guide)

+DISCLAIMER: Switchroot Android Q is still in development and may harm your device--a public image release will come soon, but this script builds the early-stage product for testing purposes.
+The current public release (Switchroot Android Oreo) is available using this guide: https://forum.xda-developers.com/t/rom-unofficial-8-1-switchroot-lineageos-15-1.3951389/

 # Features
 Supports Android (`icosa`) (`foster_tab`) and Android TV (`foster`)